Tom Cruise's co-stars can't handle footage of him breaking ankle on set

 "I didn’t want to do it again," he explains.

-As for Pegg, 47, he made clear that those who works with Cruise are well-accustomed to his steely determination.
+As for Pegg, 47, he made clear that those who work with Cruise are well-accustomed to his steely determination.

 The British funnyman tells his co-star, "Everybody said when you got up and ran out of shot, 'Oh, that's so him."